gumaerc-testorg/15.840-spring-2004/content/pages/lecture-notes.md

 uid: 7fa517e5-a3d9-8d75-03b8-577429bbc07c
 ---

 The course is organized so that each class revolves around a case discussion and a theory discussion.
 Copies of the slides for the theory discussions are available in the table below.
-Full citations for the case studies can be found on the [readings]({{< baseurl >}}/pages/readings) page.
+Full citations for the case studies can be found on the {{% resource_link bbcd030a-30f9-3543-f8b9-7b2e7e36070d "readings" %}} page.

 In addition to participating actively during class, students should e-mail the instructors before the case discussion each week to point out three of the case's major concepts.